-PRR #133, F, System Restoration, RRS is reviewing the discrepancy between the NERC/NPCC definition of black start units and the NYSRC definition.
+PRR #133, F. System Restoration, RRS is reviewing the discrepancy between the NERC/NPCC definition of black start units and the NYSRC definition.
 If left unchanged, this discrepancy would result in the NYSRC black start rule being less stringent than the corresponding NERC/NPCC Rules.
-RRS with ConEd are addressing the discrepancy. with the potentially affected units.
-It appears that when the NYSRC adopts the NERC/NPCC Rule, for steam units (in order to avoid being less stringent), that were considered the potentially affected units will be able to comply.
+RRS with ConEd are addressing the discrepancy.
+It appears that when the NYSRC adopts the NERC/NPCC Rule, steam units that were considered potentially affected units will be able to comply.
 However, further RRS discussion is required.